lyndon025/playtested/src/content/article/2023-06-12-this-pixelated-apple-arcade-souls-like-is-now-on-pc-and-switch--first-impressions---bleak.md

 ---
-title: "This pixelated Apple Arcade souls-like is now on PC and Switch | First Impressions - Bleak Sword DX"
+author: lyndonguitar
+category: Review
-description: "In Bleak Sword DX, the protagonist is not the one wielding the titular Bleak Sword; rather, they must seek to destroy the weapon itself.
+description: In Bleak Sword DX, the protagonist is not the one wielding the titular Bleak Sword; rather, they must seek to destroy the weapon itself.
 As an unnamed warrior, your task is to lift the curse of the legendary Bleak Sword that has plagued the land for over two hundred years.
-While the story is not that deep, it serves as a premise and backdrop for the hack-and-slash combat action."
+While the story is not that deep, it serves as a premise and backdrop for the hack-and-slash combat action.
+featured: false
 pubDate: 2023-06-12
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "bleak-sword-dx"]
+tags:
-featured: false
+- taptap
+- bleak-sword-dx
-thumb: ""
+thumb: ''
+title: This pixelated Apple Arcade souls-like is now on PC and Switch | First Impressions
+  - Bleak Sword DX
 ---

 In Bleak Sword DX, the protagonist is not the one wielding the titular Bleak Sword; rather, they must seek to destroy the weapon itself.
 As an unnamed warrior, your task is to lift the curse of the legendary Bleak Sword that has plagued the land for over two hundred years.
 While the story is not that deep, it serves as a premise and backdrop for the hack-and-slash combat action.